Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Simulation studies

-Figure~\ref{fig:mix_gauss} shows that coupling times are lowest for Algorithm~\ref{alg:cmcmc} with PIMH while mixing of the outer MCMC step is best with conditional SMC.
-A mixed set-up with $\rho=1/2$ provides a tradeoff between these extremes.
-The `$\hat{\var}(\bar{h}_k^l)\times \text{time}$' is lowest for conditional SMC owing to its better mixing but only if Algorithm~\ref{alg:cmcmc} is run for sufficiently more iterations than the largest meeting times.
+Figure~\ref{fig:mix_gauss} shows that \ad{meeting} times are lowest for Algorithm~\ref{alg:cmcmc} with PIMH while mixing of the outer MCMC step is best with conditional SMC.
+A mixed set-up with $\rho=1/2$\ad{, aimed at} a trade-off between these extremes\ad{, has coupling and mixing performance in between $\rho=0$ and $\rho=1$.
+Nonetheless, criterion `$\hat{\var}(\bar{h}_k^l)\times \text{time}$', defined in the second paragraph of Section~\ref{sec:simul},} \ad{is slightly lower for $\rho=1/2$ than for conditional SMC only for values of $l$ where PIMH is superior, a pattern observed also for scenarios described in Appendix~\ref{ap:add_simul}.
+The criterion} is lowest for conditional SMC owing to its better mixing but only if Algorithm~\ref{alg:cmcmc} is run for sufficiently more iterations than the largest meeting times.
+Finally, we compare our methodology with the coupled HMC of \citet{Heng2019} in Appendix~\ref{ap:hmc} showing the coupled particle MCMC is more efficient in the scenario considered\ad{, though it must be noted that HMC is not well suited for multimodal targets}.